arunislive/DSA/README.md

+Learning so called leetcode dsa without learning dsa first so getting stuck on much simpler concepts is common

 Two Sum Problem
 Description
 The Two Sum problem involves finding two numbers in an array that add up to a specific target value.
 This repository contains a solution to the problem, including an optimized approach to improve time and space efficiency.